sbielmann/yaapsu/README.md

   -------------------
 ```

-Screw RPT to bottom of 3D printed case by placing ring terminals of cable shield
+Screw RPT-60B to bottom of 3D printed case by placing ring terminals of cable shield
 and prepared short cable under M2, the other end from short cable under M1 and
 ground from C14 also to M1.

 Screw C14 to case, place switch in case.
-Connect crimped JST housings to RPT.
+Connect crimped JST housings to RPT-60B.
 Close case and screw upper part on to lower one.

+Stick 4 bumpers to bottom of case.

 Final check, plug power to PSU and verify voltage levels on square connector.